DeepLcom/deepl-java/README.md

   `listGlossaries()` or `listMultilingualGlossaries()`).
     - `setGlossaryId()` is also available for backward-compatibility, accepting a string containing the glossary ID.
+- `setStyleRule()`: specifies a style rule to use with translation, as a string containing the ID of the style rule, or a `StyleRuleInfo` object.
+    - `setStyleId()` is also available, accepting a string containing the style rule ID.
 - `setContext()`: specifies additional context to influence translations, that is not translated itself.
 Characters in the `context` parameter are not counted toward billing.
   See the [API documentation][api-docs-context-param] for more information and